drphilllips/TAARCOM-CommissionsReportGenerator/README.md

 date column (i.e., which column to use for selecting dates) and inputs for start and end dates.

-Customer can be broken down into Top 10, Top 25, or Top 50 customers, and the rest of the options are populated with all existing customers within the commissions master file.
+**Customer** can be broken down into Top 10, Top 25, or Top 50 customers, and the rest of the options are populated with all existing customers within the commissions master file.

-Principal is populated with all of our company's represented suppliers.
+**Principal** is populated with all of our company's represented suppliers.

-Date column selection includes two options: invoiced date and paid date.
+**Date Column** selection includes two options: invoiced date and paid date.

-Time period starts at the first of the current calendar year, and ends at the current date.
+**Time Period** starts at the first of the current calendar year, and ends at the current date.